🌊 choreographing, performing, sounding & facilitating 🌱

 Currently I am a recipient of the DYCP (develop your creative practice) grant by the Arts Council England.

-I am furthermore a member of Nettleton Road Housing Co-operative in London, where I live, and a board member of Adhoc, the first housing co-operative project to be built in Luxembourg.
-Both of these projects are core to practices of commoning and/or reclaiming the commons.
+I am furthermore a board member of Adhoc, the first housing co-operative project to be built in Luxembourg, core to my practice in commoning and in the commons.

 Theaters and venues my work has been performed in: